FutureProcessing/what-should-i-learn-next/big-data/hadoop-instalation/Tutorial.md

 ```

 You can also visit `http://master-host:50070` to verify hdfs configuration and nodes.
-Chekcout `http://master-host:8088` to verify resource manager works correctly and has all child nodes attached
+Checkout `http://master-host:8088` to verify resource manager works correctly and has all child nodes attached